Bach Thao Park - Hanoi Botanical Garden

 Bach Thao means “hundreds of plants” and like its name, the park is one of the few green areas in the increasingly industrialized city of Hanoi.

-Bach Thao Park, also known as Hanoi Botanical Garden, is considered the green lung of Hanoi, giving you a tranquil and peaceful escape from the hustle and bustle of city life.
-Bach Thao has been in existence for over 100 years.
-It is located on Hoang Hoa Tham Street, which is only steps away from Ho Chi Minh Mausoleum and Ba Dinh Square.
-The name Bach Thao, which means “hundreds trees”, represents its great variation of biodiversity.
+Bach Thao Park, officially known as Hanoi Botanical Garden, continues to be regarded as the green lung of Hanoi, offering a peaceful retreat from the city's bustling atmosphere.
+Established over a century ago, the park is situated on Hoang Hoa Tham Street, just a stone's throw from the Ho Chi Minh Mausoleum and Ba Dinh Square.
+The name Bach Thao translates to "hundreds of trees," which aptly reflects its rich biodiversity.

 Highlight